A freelance multi-media journalist specialising in film, television, and video game content.

-My name is Aaron and I am a freelance journalist with work found across Haywire Magazine, JumpCut Play, and BBC The Social Gaming.
+My name is Aaron and I am a freelance multi-media journalist with work found across Haywire Magazine, JumpCut Play, and BBC The Social Gaming.

 With an Honours degree in Filmmaking and Screenwriting, and training in Broadcast Journalism, I specialise in analytical video content, and features work across film, television and video games.